 THE RIGHT WAY TO TRANSITION FROM EMPLOYMENT TO ENTREPRENEURSHIP: I’ve always believed that it’s not how much you make but rather how much you spend.
 I’m also a big risk taker.
 I hadn’t saved much before I quit my job but I went through my budget and made sure to make adjustments to my lifestyle.
 I knew how much runway I needed and felt confident that if shit hit the fan, I was extremely hirable and could get a “real” job.
 I also had paid off my student loans and credit cards, had no kids, health problems, or family to support.
 I recognized that if I was ever going to take this financial risk, the time to do it was now.

 HER MISSION TO CLOSE THE GENDER PAY GAP: Two statistics made me motivated to create Ladies Get Paid.
-Firstly, 0% of today’s college graduates are women yet 22% make it past middle management.
-And, Women of color make between 68-55 cents to the dollar.
-It’s so strange we’re not talking about female entrepreneurs since black women are the fastest growing entrepreneurial segment in America, generating over $44 billion a year in revenue.
+Firstly, 60% of today’s college graduates are women yet 22% make it past middle management.
+Speaking of women of color, Black women are the fastest growing entrepreneurial segment in America, generating over $44 billion a year in revenue.
 Sadly (and stupidly) only 2% get VC funding at an average of $36,000.
 What a missed economic opportunity!
 Women only really began entering the workforce in the 1960’s.
 With men historically holding most of the wealth in this country, it’s is taking more time than we’d like to achieve a parity of power.
 Because men hold the wealth, they are in the position to invest.
 And perhaps unsurprisingly they invest in men.
 They’re already starting at such an advantage than women, it’s difficult for us to catch up.
-It’ll happen though
+It’ll happen though.

 WHY BEING HONEST IS THE FIRST STEP TO HEAL OUR RELATIONSHIP WITH MONEY: I started Ladies Get Paid because I needed it.
 Our programming addresses things I wish I’d learned in school.
 The best way I think to move past the shame around money is to start talking about it.
 Ask your friends what kind of credit cards they’re using; ask if they have advice about saving.
 Talk to them about salary negotiation.
 When you start talking about it, you’ll realize you’re not alone in your shame and even just knowing that, will start to give you the confidence to tackle personal finance head on.
 I’ve hosted over 30 town halls all around the country for thousands of women to talk about work and self-worth.
 I encourage them to share their stories and together, we strategize on how we can do better and support one another.
 The experience is incredibly cathartic – I’m honored to see these women be vulnerable in front of each other.
 Sometimes they cry because for many of them, it’s the first time they’ve admitted they struggle from things like Imposter Syndrome.
 I’ve certainly had my own money struggles.
 This whole experience has been so meta – when I teach workshops and hear these stories, it’s made me confront and contemplate my relationship around money and work.
 It’s made me examine the values instilled in me growing up and how society has affected the way I see myself.